 (c) Tasmania.

+[Section 33 amended by No. 4 of 2018 s.
+15.]

 34. Eligibility for appointment

 (1) In deciding whether to appoint a person as a member of a National Board, the Ministerial Council is to have regard to the skills and experience of the person that are relevant to the Board’s functions.

-(2) A person is eligible to be appointed as a practitioner member only if the person is a registered health practitioner in the health profession for which the Board is established.
+(2) A person is eligible to be appointed as a practitioner member only if the person is a registered health practitioner in a health profession for which the Board is established.

-(3) A person is eligible to be appointed as a community member of a National Board only if the person —

-(a) is not a registered health practitioner in the health profession for which the Board is established; and
+(3) A person is eligible to be appointed as a community member only if the person is not, and has not at any time been, a health practitioner in a health profession for which the Board is established.

-(b) has not at any time been registered as a health practitioner in the health profession under this Law or a corresponding prior Act.

 (4) A person is not eligible to be appointed as a member of a National Board if —

-(a) in the case of appointment as a practitioner member, the person has ceased to be registered as a health practitioner in the health profession for which the Board is established, whether before or after the commencement of this Law, as a result of the person’s misconduct, impairment or incompetence; or
+(a) in the case of appointment as a practitioner member — the person has, whether before or after the commencement of this Law, as a result of the person’s misconduct, impairment or incompetence, ceased to be registered as a health practitioner in a health profession for which the Board is established; or

 (b) in any case, the person has, at any time, been found guilty of an offence (whether in a participating jurisdiction or elsewhere) that, in the opinion of the Ministerial Council, renders the person unfit to hold the office of member.

+[Section 34 amended by No. 4 of 2018 s.
+16.]

 Division 2 — Functions of National Boards

 35. Functions of National Boards